PutinCoinPUT/WindowsNodes/README.md

 Download, extract and run!

 The new "CLI Node wallet" must be run from terminal and can be started by background service, if wished.
-It has been developed for server usage (like node for API connection to the PUT blockchain).
+It has been developed for server usage (like setting up a Windows server node for API connection to the PUT blockchain).
 Normal Windows users should stick to the "GUI Node Wallet".

 IMPORTANT: Especially on Windows it might be, that your Virus Software doesn't like the PUT-Walletapp and may block it after unzipping or prevent execution.